charkoch03-jpg/Bachelor-Thesis-Charlotte-Koch/Ocular Behaviour/Free Viewing/Dwell Identification/README.md

 # Dwell Identification — Free Viewing

-This folder contains scripts for detecting and summarizing cross and picture dwells x-position data.
+This folder contains scripts for detecting and summarizing cross and picture dwells based on x-position data.

 ## Files in this folder